TRAVEL STORY

 On that day, three generations hang there ...

-And they are scattered afar in the forests.
+And they are scattered afar in the forests.18

 Questions of order

 Those who understand and can do is definitely not what Katherine and I are while maneuvering in this sub–tropical reality.
-What happens when we attempt to visit one of the old H'men is typical.
-We had learned that an herbalist named Rosita Arvigo studies Maya traditional medicine with Don Eligio Panti, the renowned ninety year old hierbatero, or herbal healer, who lives in San Ignacio.
-En route to the village the back axle of our hired car breaks in two on a road full of potholes.
-We have the means to change a flat tire, but not to weld an axle, so we wait on the dirt road for some three hours until a truck laden with sacks of beans happens by, and kindly ferries us back into the port city.
-Spending a late afternoon on the scruff of a pineland savanna is not regrettable; vines and craboo grow up to the road, blue butterflies flutter over the dusty leaves and, as the heat abates, birds begin to appear: most prominently a bevy of Ruddy Ground Doves.
-We chat about Montale's poetry, the heat, whether or not to get out our snake bite kit, and the art of abandoning plans as needed.
+What happens when we attempt to visit one of the old H’men is an example.
+We had learned that a respected herbalist named Rosita Arvigo studies Maya traditional medicine with Don Eligio Panti, the renowned ninety-year-old hierbatero, or herbal healer, who lives in the San Ignacio village.
+En route to the village, the back axle of our hired car breaks in two on a road full of potholes.
+We have the means to change a flat tire but not to weld an axle, so we wait on the dirt road for some three hours until a truck laden beans happens by, and the driver kindly ferries us back to the port city.
+But spending a late afternoon on the scruff of a pineland savanna is not regrettable; vines and craboo grow up to the road, blue butterflies flutter over the dusty leaves and, as the heat abates, birds begin to appear: most prominently a bevy of Ruddy Ground Doves.
+We chat about Montale’s poetry, the heat, whether or not to get out our snake bite kit, and the art of abandoning plans as needed.

 Sub Umbra Floreo